 - 7.1 There is a requirement within the Joint Committee Agreement that work to support the delivery of the Traffic Regulation Order function should come from the NEPP surplus fund. - 7.2 As there are no current surplus funds to draw upon, this work would need to be funded within the 24/25 Financial Year and be budgeted alongside other elements of the NEPP operation.
-If no schemes were approved, the budget assigned to introducing them would need to be carefully considered. - 7.3 The estimated total cost to deliver the proposed prioritised schemes in Appendices A and B is £56,010, but allowing for potential inflationary increases, may cost up to £60,500, not including employee costs. - 7.4 However the schemes in Appendix B would generate income from the sale of resident and visitor permits and income from errant motorists that choose to park in contravention of any new restrictions.
-Nonetheless, the introduction of new traffic regulation orders does represent a risk to NEPP finances and should be noted by the JPC.
+If no schemes were approved, the budget assigned to introducing them would need to be carefully considered. - 7.3 The estimated total cost to deliver the proposed prioritised schemes in Appendices A (£44,067) and B (£18,605) is £62,672. - 7.4 However the schemes in Appendix B would generate income from the sale of resident and visitor permits and income from errant motorists that choose to park in contravention of any new restrictions.
+This anticipated income is highlighted in the table in Appendix B using a conservative estimate of the sales of Resident Permits that would be sold when the scheme is introduced.
+This excludes any sales of Visitor Permits as these are difficult to estimate as they will vary greatly. - 7.5 A proposed budget of £42,000 has been set for the introduction of all new TROs excluding those that self-finance as income will at least cover these so there is a need for the non-self-financing schemes to be prioritised.